 But they’re not doing it.
 They plan and think and research.
 They start and then stop.
 They start again.
 They plan some more.
 They promise themselves that this time will be different.

-In other words, I’m not doing what I truly want to do.
-Instead, I’m messing around.
+In other words, I often don’t do what I truly want to do.
+Instead, I mess around.

 What about you?
 Did you make a commitment to yourself this year, and now find that you’re pursuing it halfheartedly?
 Or maybe you’ve started and stopped pursuing the thing you want a half a dozen times.
 Or maybe you’re not pursuing it at all.